-There are a number of repairs that fall under the responsibility of the customer to complete, such as changing lightbulbs, toilet seats and fuses.
+There are a number of repairs that fall under the responsibility of the customer to complete, such as changing lightbulbs and toilet seats.
 However, we appreciate that these may not be straightforward for everyone so we have included some self help videos in order to make things easier:

 - Clothes Lines / Rotary Clothes Lines